 He jogs home, curses Erica for not giving him back his shirt and stands in the shower until the water runs cold.

 He spends Christmas lazing around the house and texting Stiles.
-Stiles who is swamped with revision and papers and complains to Derek he has no idea why he ever thought med school was a good idea.
+Stiles who is swamped with studying and papers and complains to Derek he has no idea why he ever thought med school was a good idea.
 Derek reminds him about the whole liking kids thing and Stiles texts back frowny faces.
 They haven’t really talked about what happened at the rave.
 Afterwards Stiles had seemed completely normal; nodded to Derek in the quad, accepted coffee whenever Derek shoved it at him, turned up to games cheering for Derek as much as Scott but nothing else.
 It’s almost like he’s going out of his way to keep it friendly but not too friendly.

 Stiles texts him on New Year’s Eve with a picture of The Godfather on dvd, the text reads, important plans for the big change of the year, what are you up to?